 Other considerations when dealing with triangles

 Notice the sides of a triangle have a certain degree of gradient or slope.
 We can use a slope calculator to determine the slope of each side.
-In a right triangle the segments which form the right angle will have slopes whose product is -1.
+In a right triangle the sides that form the right angle will have slopes whose product is -1.
 The formula for slope if you wish to calculate by hand is

 (y₂ - y₁)/(x₂ - x₁)